GGracieux/lighthouse-orchestrator/README.md

     --config-dir /your/config/dir \
     --data-dir /your/result/dir
 ```

-Arguments :
-- config-dir : Directory containing your config files.
-Default config files from this package are located under /conf.
+#### config-dir
+Directory containing your config files, argument defaults to ./conf.
+Lightkeeper comes with default configuration files (see /default-conf/jobs.json).
+First, defaults files are loaded, then if custom files are found they are overloaded.
 See below for configuration details.

+#### data-dir
-- data-dir : Directory for output storage, will be created if it does not exists.
+Directory for output storage, argument defaults to ./data.
+Folder will be created if it does not exists.
 See below for output details.

 ### Launch with Docker